andrewbudge/Heptageniidae_Phylogenetic_Pipeline/README.md

 Sequences for each gene are aligned using MUSCLE and saved as `GENE_aln.fasta`.
 These are then trimmed with ClipKIT and saved as `GENE_aln_trm.fasta` in `data/clean/`.

 ### Step 4: Supermatrix Construction
-All curated alignments are concatenated into a single FASTA file (`smatrix.fasta`) and analyzed using IQ-TREE.
-The output tree is saved as `smatrix.fasta.treefile` in `analysis/smatrix/`.
+All curated alignments are concatenated into a single FASTA file (`smatrix.fasta`) and analyzed using IQ-TREE under maximum likelihood.
+Results are saved to `analysis/smatrix/`.

 ### Step 5–6: Phylogenomic Analyses
 Additional analyses are run on the DNA12 and amino acid datasets.
 Both undergo model testing using BIC and maximum likelihood tree inference using IQ-TREE.
 Results are saved to: